tm-a-t/TGPy/guide/docs/basics/code.md

 ```
 </div>

-Otherwise, all calculated values will be automatically returned:
+Otherwise, all computed values will be returned automatically:

 <div class="tgpy-code-block">
 ```python